mrcgrtz/alfred-workflows/README.md

  * **Set instant messaging status**<br>
    Keyword: `status`<br>
-   Sets your Adium and Skype status simultaneously to Online, Offline, Away, DND or special away messages for lunch, meetings or deployments.
+   Sets your HipChat and Skype status simultaneously to Online, Offline, Away, DND or special away messages for lunch, meetings or deployments.